keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

   caption: The conclusion concerns incentive fit, not the virtue of founders, investors, customers, or researchers.
   nodes:
     - role: Documented observation
-      title: Research crossed into a company
+      title: A 2021 spinout reached seed financing in 2022
-      text: SRI’s announcement describes Confidencial.io as a spinout rooted in DARPA Brandeis and RACE research, seed funded and launching a beta product.
+      text: The firsthand chronology dates the Confidencial.io spinout to 2021; SRI’s June 2022 announcement documents its DARPA Brandeis and RACE roots, seed financing, and beta launch.
-      source_ids: [sri-confidencial-spinout-2022, darpa-race]
+      source_ids: [sri-confidencial-announcement-2022, darpa-race]
     - role: Transition obligation
       title: The technical form had to change
       text: The product path required current standards, integration into existing applications, usability, customers, and support—not merely the original research artifact.
-      source_ids: [sri-confidencial-spinout-2022]
+      source_ids: [sri-confidencial-announcement-2022]
     - role: Proposed mechanism
       title: Venture selection narrows the objective
       text: Investors evaluate teams, markets, deal structure, value creation, and exits at the company level; broad uncapturable research benefits do not pay the startup’s obligations.